 - Late Stage: Severe memory impairment, inability to communicate, and dependency on others for all daily activities.

-Each stage requires different levels of care and intervention, so educating yourself about what to expect can make a significant difference.
+Each stage requires different levels of care and intervention, so educating yourself about what to expect can make a real difference.

 Communication Tips for Partners with Dementia

-As dementia progresses, communication becomes more difficult, but maintaining meaningful connections is crucial.
+As dementia progresses, communication becomes more difficult, but maintaining meaningful connections still matters deeply.
 Here are some key strategies to help you communicate more effectively with your partner:

 - Be patient: It may take longer for your partner to process information and respond.
 Avoid rushing or pressuring them for quick answers.